Georges Seurat

 Best Genre Painters.

 In 1883 he worked on his first major painting, a huge canvas called Bathers at Asnieres, 1883 (National Gallery, London).
-The painting was rejected by the Paris Salon, and in response Seurat, along with Henri-Edmond Cross, Maximilian Luce, Odilon Redon and Paul Signac founded their own Salon des Indépendents.
-The first exhibition was a financial disaster, but Seurat's new painting technique was the talk of the town.
-Others tried to copy him, but he guarded the theory of his new style jealously.
+The painting was rejected by the official Salon, so in response, Seurat, along with artists Henri-Edmond Cross, Maximilian Luce, Odilon Redon and Paul Signac founded a new forum known as the Salon des Independants.
+The first exhibition was a financial disaster, but Seurat's new painting technique was the talk of the town - it was the hottest thing in French painting since Impressionism.
+Others tried to copy him, but he guarded the theory of his new style of Neo-Impressionism jealously.

 His next major oil painting was La Grande Jatte.
 He planned his works well in advance, making hundreds of preparatory sketches, planning the composition right down to the smallest detail.
 For La Grande Jatte, he visited the park every morning at the same time for months, sketching the visitors and then applying his new observations to the canvas in the afternoons.
 When you look at the people in his paintings, they appear isolated and mute, and this theme of isolation runs throughout his work.

-He lived with a young model, Madeleine Knobloch, who gave birth to his son in 1890.
+Seurat lived with a young model, Madeleine Knobloch, who gave birth to his son in 1890.
 As he was such a private individual, he did not introduce his 'secret' family to his mother until a few days before his death.
-He was working on his last ambitious work, The Circus, 1890 (Musée d'Orsay), when he died.
+He was working on his last ambitious work, The Circus (1890, Musee d'Orsay), when he died.
 His death was attributed to a form of meningitis.
-His parents proposed to gift his works to the Louvre, who declined, and so they were distributed among the painter's friends and his common-law wife, Madeleine.
+His parents proposed to gift his works to the Louvre, but the museum declined (!), and so they were distributed among the painter's friends and his common-law wife, Madeleine.

-Seurat's theory and practice of colour in painting was based around the assumption that pigments could be used to create emotion, in the same way that musicians used various tempos and sound to create emotion in music.
+A variation of Divisionism, Seurat's theory and practice of colour in painting was based around the assumption that colour pigments could be used to create emotion, in the same way that musicians used various tempos and notes to create emotion in music.
 For example, he said that joy could be achieved by the use of luminous hues, the predominance of warm colours and the use of lines directed upwards.
 And on the other hand, sadness could be achieved by using dark cold colours, and with lines pointing downwards.
 And harmony could be established with a balance of warm and cold colours, and the use of horizontal lines.

 His work helped to advance the theory of Impressionism and opened the way for new possibilities.
 This was a major achievement for so young a painter.
 He was already a complete artist by the time he turned 25.
-Although Pointillism is a relatively rigid process, a weakness which retarded further development of the technique, Seurat’s work had a significant influence on contemporary Post-Impressionist painters like the expressionist Van Gogh (1853-90), the inventor of Synthetism Paul Gauguin (1848-1903) and the night-club artist Toulouse-Lautrec (1864-1901).
+Although Pointillism is a relatively rigid process, a weakness which retarded further development of the technique, Seurat's work had a significant influence on his followers like Camille Pissarro (1830-1903), Paul Signac (1863-1935), Henri-Edmond Cross (1856-1910), as well as Post-Impressionist painters like Van Gogh (1853-90), Paul Gauguin (1848-1903), Henri Matisse (1869-1954) and Andre Derain (1880-1954).
+Several several schools of art were also affected by Seurat's colour theories, notably Fauvism, and Les Nabis.

-Paintings by Georges Seurat hang in some of the best art museums across the world.
+Paintings by Georges Seurat hang in some of the best art museums across the world, notably the Musee d'Orsay and other museums in Paris.

 © visual-arts-cork.com.
 All rights reserved.